Teacher Training

 • Programme Leader: Michelle Holland

-• A Subject Mentor on all school and college placements
+• A Subject Mentor during each school and college placement

-• A Professional Mentor on all placements who oversees the training within their school
+• A School Lead Mentor who oversees your training and development within their setting

-• You will also receive pre and post-course support.
-This will be designed to help you successfully apply for the right course and move to a successful career following your training
+You will also receive pre and post-course support to help you apply for the right teacher training course and prepare for a successful career in education.

 Employment